apache/incubator-heron/website/README.md

 are installed:

 1. Navigate to the `website` folder
-2. Run `npm install gulp`
+2. Run `npm install`
-3. Run `gulp build` (this will build all of the necessary static assets, i.e.
+3. Run `npm run build` (this will build all of the necessary static assets, i.e.
    CSS, Javascript, etc.)

 Now you can run the docs locally.
 For more info, see the section directly below.